lightbug-io/docs/apps/cloud/creating-account.md

 <v-img src="https://i.imgur.com/H9Td6jM.png" style="max-height:400px"/>
 :::

-Successfull payment and plan activation will take you to the last page of the onboarding process.
+Successful payment and plan activation will take you to the last page of the onboarding process.

 :::tabs
 == Desktop